 |Speed||14 kn / 26 kph / 16 mph|

 |Decks with cabins||2|

 MV Ushuaia cruise ship is an expedition vessel operated by the travel company Antarpply Expeditions, Argentina.
 The ship was built in 1970 for the USA's NOAA agency ( "National Oceanic and Atmospheric Administration").
 It served the agency for 20 years under the names "Malcolm Baldrige" and "Researcher".

 Ushuaia is an ice-strengthened expedition cruise ship which has been refurbished to accommodate a maximum of 84 passengers in comfortable cabins and suites.
 The ship offers cruise itineraries to Antarctic Peninsula leaving roundtrip from Ushuaia (Argentina).
 Occasionally, it offers itineraries to South Georgia Island (British Antarctica) and Weddell Sea (Southern Ocean).

 The expert expedition crew, officers and the Captain are experienced in Antarctic navigation.
-A specialist team of professional lecturers and tour leaders are all extremely helpful and knowledgeable, and fully dedicated to environment's protection.
-Chefs prepare delicious meals, including local cuisine specialties.
-The bar is well-stocked with specially selected spirits and wines.
+A specialist team of professional lecturers and tour leaders are all extremely helpful and knowledgeable and fully dedicated to the environment's protection.
+Chefs prepare delicious meals, including local cuisine specialities.
+The Bar is well-stocked with spirits and wines.

 The Comoros-flagged ship (MMSI 616836000) has 7 service boats (Zodiacs and RIBs / Rigid Inflatable Boats), cruising speed 12 knots (max 14 kn), draught 5,5 m (18 ft), powerplant of two ALCO RS-3 marine diesel engines (combined output 2,35 MW), propulsion with 1x bow thruster (power output 0,5 MW).